 Think of when you blow up a balloon – that’s inflation in action and it’s the same concept when you apply it to money – but it’s an increase in prices rather than a bit of rubber; and just like when you blow up a balloon, inflation can go up or down.

-At the moment, inflation is at 0.9%.
+At the moment and after Brexit, inflation is at 0.9%.
 All this means is that prices over the last year have increased by 0.9% based on the Consumer Price Index which is what the government uses to work out the value of pensions, benefits and wages.
 So, if you were to buy stuff worth £100 last year, this year you’d need to spend £100.90 just to get the same things.
 And unless your savings also increase by the rate of inflation, it means your hard-earned nest eggs won’t be worth as much when they hatch.

 So, if you have a savings account then you need to make sure the rate of interest that you’re paid, is more than the cost of inflation.
 But with recent interest rates being at their lowest for years, that can feel like an impossibility.
 What’s a saver to do?
 Well, one answer is to open a cash ISA and because it’s tax free, you won’t pay any tax on the interest you make.